fazlibalkan/sudoku-solver/README.md

 # sudoku-solver

-A sudoku solver using backtracking algorithm.
+A sudoku solver that uses backtracking algorithm.